giftofgab/Cyclistic-Case-Study/README.md

 # Cyclistic-Case-Study

 This repository contains a SQL file made in BigQuery with data obtained from Motivate International about a bike sharing company called Divvy.
 The original dataset contains 12 months worth of data split into 12 csv files for each month.
-I uploaded each spreadsheet into BigQuery and did the following:
+I uploaded each spreadsheet into BigQuery and wrote around 150 lines of SQL code to prepare the data for analysis:
 - Combined all the months
 - Added a column to calculate ride length
 - Removed testing locations, cleaned station names and removed duplicates